How To Set Up And Maintain Your Crypto Portfolio

 Platform Tokens

 Platform tokens are created to support decentralised applications (daps) on the blockchain.
 They benefit from whatever blockchain they are built upon while increasing security and sustaining transactional activities.
-They can be used to support digital collectibles platforms, digital advertising and even gaming platforms.
+They can be used to support digital collectibles, digital advertising, and even gaming platforms.
 Dai is an example of a platform token, and it is built on the Ethereum Blockchain.

 Non-fungible Tokens (NFTs)